RyanLandDev/Mazz/README.md

 #### I want to help code the bot.
 How can I?

-The best way to get into the Mazz developer team is to propose commits.
+The best way to get into the Mazz developer team is to create pull requests.
 Fixing bugs in the code, creating planned features, and so on.
-If we see you are proposing a lot of good commits (and we accept them) that means you are doing a good job!
+If we see you are requesting a lot of good pulls (and we accept them) that means you are doing a good job!
 If we want you to join the official team, we'll shoot you a DM.

 ## Developers

 Want to support Mazz code-wise?
 You've come to the right place!
-You are free to propose commits anywhere in the repository.
+You are free to pull request anywhere in the repository.
 You'll get a free cookie 🍪

 ### What should I help with?

 You could help with anything!
 Helping us in any way helps.
 What helps us most? 🐞 <b>Bug fixes</b>.
 We love to work on new features, but unfortunately bugs come with that too.
 It would make our day if you helped fix one of them!

-Note: You should ensure the code you've made works.
-We can't use broken code.